ploynawapan/ploynawapan.github.io/_teaching/2019-2020-Winter-Program.md

   <img src="/images/sit3.png">
 </p>

 We did have other activities besides working (although the time was so limited!).
 Every year the staffs would prepare a show to perform on the christmas evening.
+We performed a little dance along some silly song.
+It was so much fun for both of the year I went to.
+Going to the christmas program was very special to me because I got to spend a special occasion with my beloved Thai scholars who are both friends and family to me.

 <p align="center">
   <img src="/images/sit4.png">